Visitors exploring paintings at Kunsthistorisches Museum, Vienna.

 Get your booking confirmed instantly

-Experience Vienna’s Kunsthistorisches Museum without waiting in long lines by joining either a small group of 15 or opting for a more intimate setting.
+Explore Kunsthistorisches Museum in Vienna without waiting in ticket lines by joining either a small group of 15 or opting for an even more personalized experience.

-Witness masterpieces from renowned artists like Rembrandt, Vermeer, Raphael, and Bruegel as part of the world-famous art collection at Kunsthistorisches Museum Vienna Guided Tour.
+Discover masterpieces from artists such as Rembrandt, Vermeer, Raphael, and Bruegel within the world-renowned art collection housed at Kunsthistorisches Museum Vienna Guided Tour.

-Admission for a guided tour of Kunsthistorisches Museum lasting between two to two-and-a-half hours.
+Guided tour of Kunsthistorisches Museum lasting between 2 to 2.5 hours

-Return private car transfers with pick-up and drop-off at your accommodation; available exclusively in 3 & 5-hour private tours.
+Round-trip private car transfers with pick-up and drop-off at your accommodation (3 & 5-hour options only in private tours)

-Access granted to the museum’s permanent collections and exhibitions on display.
+Entry into the museum’s permanent galleries and exhibitions

 Guided audio experiences